elonhsiao/icbc-slot-finder/README.md

 An automated Python script that monitors and books available road test appointments at ICBC (Insurance Corporation of British Columbia) locations in Canada.

 This repository has been converted to a pure Python project.
-All Docker-related files and instructions were removed.

-## What changed

-- Removed Docker and Docker Compose configuration.
-This is now a local Python application.
-- Deleted `docker-compose.yml` and `Dockerfile` from the repository.

 ## Features